10thdegree/rethink-scala/functional_specs.md

 ## Reports

-Ultimately, a report (viewed by a user within URP) is composed of one or more rows and one or more columns, forming a grid with the entities of interest (e.g. campaign name, or publisher name) forming rows, and the metrics/stats forming columns.
+Ultimately, a report (viewed by a user within the system) is composed of one or more rows and one or more columns, forming a grid with the entities of interest (e.g. campaign name, or publisher name) forming rows, and the metrics/stats forming columns.

 In order to create such a report, two things must happen: